Acute Withdrawal from Benzos

 According to the FDA, benzodiazepine detox should include a slow benzo taper that consists of reducing the daily dose by no more than 0.5 mg every 3 to 5 days.
 Symptoms of benzo withdrawal should be closely monitored during the taper and, if symptoms persist, a reduction or pause in the benzo taper should take place to ensure patient safety.

 Ideally, a slow benzo taper takes place allowing the body to gradually adjust to the reduction of benzodiazepine medications from the system.
 As you stabilize, more of the benzo dose can be reduced with fewer impacts on your health and well-being.
-Only a medical detox center like SJRP or similar Benzo detox centers in Florida or elsewhere have the appropriate understanding of benzo withdrawal to initiate a safe, controlled, medically monitored benzo taper that ensures your comfort and safety in recovery.
+Safety during benzo withdrawal is a major concern that only a medical detox center like SJRP can provide by specializing in Benzo detox.
+Florida, or elsewhere if you choose to seek recovery in another location, is a safe, beautiful location for you to safely seek sobriety.
+SJRP and similar drug and alcohol detox programs have the appropriate understanding of benzo withdrawal to initiate a safe, controlled, medically monitored benzo taper that ensures your comfort and safety in recovery.
 DO NOT TRY TO DETOX AT HOME ALONE!

 Can You Die from Benzo Withdrawal?